groktrev/abydos/README.md

 The `abydos` streaming search command provides access to the `abydos.distance`, `abydos.fingerprint`, `abydos.phonetic`, `abydos.stemmer`, and `abydos.tokenizer` modules using default class parameters and the `dist_abs()`, `fingerprint()`, `enocde_alpha()` or `encode()`, `stem()`, and `tokenize()` functions, respectively.

 See the Abydos [documentation](https://abydos.readthedocs.io/) for available algorithms.

-Algorithms requiring NLTK, PyLZSS, or paq are not implemented.
+`abydos.tokenizer.NLTKTokenizer`, `abydos.distance.NCDlzss`, and `abydos.distance.NCDpaq9a` are not implemented.
 ## Requirements
 Community App for Abydos requires a non-EOL version of Splunk Enterprise and Python for Scientific Computing: